RMjessica/RMjessica/README.md

 〰️ 🎯 Learning **Database Management**

-〰️ 👯 Looking to collaborate on cool challenging enough projects.
+〰️ 👯 Looking to collaborate on cool, challenging enough projects.
 I'm also open to suggestions ❗

 〰️ 📫 Reach me here **jeess.rm1@gmail.com** or **https://www.linkedin.com/in/rmjessica/**